Deaddy/overleaf-hardening/README.md

 the `latexmk` binary.
 This should work for pretty much any overleaf release from 2.x.x to 5.x.x.

+If you want to display things to the user, the best way would be to write it to `output.log` as it is consumed by the webinterface.

 ## Overview of this repo

 - `latexmk-noop.py` proof of concept python file which you put in place of